marceloavf/github-tools-vsts/Extension/OVERVIEW.md

 - **Target Commitsh:** Specifies the commitsh value that determines where the Git tag is created from.
 Can be any branch or commit SHA.
 Defaults to the default branch of the repository.
 - **API URL:** Allow to use a custom API URL to connect to GitHub Enterprise instead of github.com.
 Defaults to 'https://api.github.com'.

+> Modify will only be valid if the release has the same tag as the other one, and you have to allow Reuse Release or/and Reuse only Draft Release.

 ## Known Issues
 Please refer to our [wiki page](https://github.com/marceloavf/github-tools-vsts/wiki/Known-Issues)